 Call

-- Treat quotes as time-sensitive.
+SWAPorder and return payment instructions for funding the swap. - Treat quotes as time-sensitive.
 Refresh the quote if the user waits, changes wallets, or changes the source amount.

 - Show slippage, fees, source asset, destination asset, and destination chain before the user signs.